Sandy beach with large dark rocks on the right, ocean waves, and mountains in the distance.

 FacilityDetails

-ToiletsPublic toilets located at the beach car park.
+ToiletsPublic toilets are located at the beach car park and in the village.

-Play AreasChildren’s play equipment situated next to the dunes.
+Play AreasChildren’s play equipment is situated next to the dunes within the coastal parkland.

-Lifeguard ServiceNo lifeguard on site.
-Nearest seasonal RNLI lifeguard is at Ballycastle Beach, ~17.5 mi away.
+Lifeguard ServiceNo lifeguard service operates here.
+The nearest seasonal RNLI lifeguard station is at Ballycastle Beach, approximately 17.5 miles away.

 Contact028 7034 7234 – coast@causewaycoastandglens.gov.uk